google-labs-code/jules-awesome-list/README.md

 - `// Implement a data class for this dictionary structure...`
   <sub>Useful for Python projects moving towards more structured data handling with `dataclasses` or Pydantic.</sub>

+- `// Add loading skeletons for API calls in this React component...`
+  <sub>Improves user experience while waiting for data.</sub>

 ## Debugging